TristanAlkaid/TristanAlkaid.github.io/_pages/about.md

 # 📝 Projects
-- *2023.06 - 2024.06*, Digitizing Your Mindmap, Supported by National College Student Innovation and Entrepreneurship Training Program with Project No.202310617004.
+- *2023.06 - 2024.06*, Digitizing Your Mindmap, Supported by National Undergraduate Training Program for Innovation and Entrepreneurship with Project No.202310617004.
 - *2023.01 - 2023.12*, An English Exploration Park Based on Air Handwriting Interaction, With four national-level awards and three provincial-level awards.

 # 🚩 Competitions